 11. Send the admission acceptance along with the required documents and payment receipt to DSU Admissions Office

-– Due to current pandemic situation, and prohibition of large gatherings, only applicants are permitted to visit the University Admissions Office during visiting hours i.e. Monday to Saturday from 10 am to 5 pm subject to adhering to strict SOPs like mandatory wearing of masks, sanitizers, transparent water bottles etc.
+– Due to current pandemic situation, and prohibition of large gatherings, only applicants are permitted to visit the University Admissions Office during visiting hours i.e. Monday to Thursday between 10:00 am to 4:00 pm and Friday between 8:30 am to 12:30 pm subject to adhering to strict SOPs like mandatory wearing of masks, sanitizers, transparent water bottles etc.

 – DSU is conducting virtual Ad-CHAT sessions – for college students & parents to interact with our Faculty and Admissions Representative, who will also walk you through our admissions process and answer all your queries in person!